ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 ```

 - `subnetID` is the Subnet whose assetID is requested.
-- `assetID` is the assetID for a subnet’s staking asset.
+- `assetID` is the assetID for a Subnet’s staking asset.

 **Example Call:**